Dorfromantik: The Board Game: Reception

 Dorfromantik has received overall positive reviews.
-On the board game forum and database BoardGameGeek, the base game of Dorfromantik ranks #341 with an average rating of 7.61 out of 10 as of oct 2025.
 IGN has said that the game "only gets more addictive the more you play".
 Dicebreaker has described the game as "charming" and a "relaxed, satisfying experience from beginning to end".
 The Tabletop Gaming magazine described Dorfromantik as "the board game equivalent of a warm bath with candles and relaxing music, followed by a lovely cuddle" and that it was "the perfect game if you want a relaxing, laid-back experience without any competitive pressure or heart-breaking failures".
-Reich der Spiele called Dorfromantik a "feel-good game" (German: Wohlfühlspiel).
+Reich der Spiele called Dorfromantik a "feel-good game" (Wohlfühlspiel).
 Following its announcement as the winner for 2023, Dorfromantik was described by the Spiele des Jahres jury as "idyllic" and a "feel-good game" that "takes the pressure out of everyday life".
 Dorfromantik also received some early criticism over the game's lack of a way to lose.

-By November 2023, around one year after Dorfromantik's release, the game had sold 500,000 copies.
-Pegasus Spiele used some of the money from sales to plant 2,000 around Friedberg.
+On the board game forum and database BoardGameGeek, the base game of Dorfromantik ranks #325 with an average rating of 7.6 out of 10 as of May 2026.
+By November 2023, around one year after Dorfromantiks release, the game had sold 500,000 copies according to Pegasus.